next-book/dev-book/content/solitude.md

 I have found that no exertion of the legs can bring two minds much nearer to one another.
 What do we want most to dwell near to?
 Not to many men surely, the depot, the post-office, the barroom, the meetinghouse, the schoolhouse, the grocery, Beacon Hill, or the Five Points, where men most congregate, but to the perennial source of our life, whence in all our experience we have found that to issue, as the willow stands near the water and sends out its roots in that direction.
-This will vary with different natures, but this is the place where a wise man will dig his cellar. … I one evening overtook one of my townsmen, who has accumulated what is called “a handsome property”⁠—though I never got a <em>fair</em> view of it⁠—on the Walden road, driving a pair of cattle to market, who inquired of me how I could bring my mind to give up so many of the comforts of life.
+This will vary with different natures, but this is the place where a wise man will dig his cellar. … I one evening overtook one of my townsmen, who has accumulated what is called “a handsome property”—though I never got a <em>fair</em> view of it—on the Walden road, driving a pair of cattle to market, who inquired of me how I could bring my mind to give up so many of the comforts of life.
 I answered that I was very sure I liked it passably well; I was not joking.
-And so I went home to my bed, and left him to pick his way through the darkness and the mud to Brighton⁠—or Bright-town⁠—which place he would reach some time in the morning.</p>
+And so I went home to my bed, and left him to pick his way through the darkness and the mud to Brighton—or Bright-town—which place he would reach some time in the morning.</p>
 <p>Any prospect of awakening or coming to life to a dead man makes indifferent all times and places.
 The place where that may occur is always the same, and indescribably pleasant to all our senses.
 For the most part we allow only outlying and transient circumstances to make our occasions.